AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 > A: Straightforward C program using triple nested loops.
 A cache-friendly block-based version would be faster.

 > **Status:** Too slow.
 We should check this again with LLVM.
-> **ToDo:** Run with LLVM and without bounds checking.
+> **ToDo:** Run without bounds checking.
 Run with more threads to see if we can get back to the C version's run time.

 <table><tr><th>[ Blur](http://code.haskell.org/repa/repa-head/repa-examples/Blur/)</th>
 <td>